Sanchez provides closing act in 9th, White Sox edge Royals

 Ivan Nova gave up a run and six hits in five innings.
 Aaron Bummer worked two scoreless innings.
 Evan Marshall retired all three batters in the eighth.

-Alex Colome (2-0) worked a perfect ninth, and the White Sox picked up the win after dropping six of eight.

-Hunter Dozier had two hits and an RBI for the Royals.
-Adalberto Mondesi doubled and scored.
 Homer Bailey went 4 1/3 innings, allowing three hits and one run.
-But Kansas City lost for the eighth time in 11 games.

-“It always helps to get some runs,” manager Ned Yost said.
-“They didn’t get their offense going, either, until the ninth.”

 “I got to tell you, this is my 53rd year here,” Bossard said.
 “And you know what?
 I’ve seen a lot of bad weather.
 Nothing like this year.
 It’s really been amazing.”